caarlos0-graveyard/modular-build/README.md

 # modular-build

-Basically a `Makefile` with a lot of modular tasks, because doing the same thing lot of times is so fucking boring and I hate it.
+Basically, a `Makefile` and some base things to do modular GNU Make tasks for any project, because doing same things lots of times is fucking boring and I hate this.

+I originally created this here at [Fluig][0] with contributions of [@lucasmerencia][1] to use with our project, but I decided that it would be cool to share the structure with other people.

 ## Installation